-You can also wash with a little face wash and water which is more gentle on the jade stone.
+You can also wash with a little face wash and water and also dry in a clean towel.

 I hunted and read through countless reviews to find a roller that was well made and real jade.
 I wanted to make sure it was sturdy and the base would hold up with daily use.
 I created this list of the best reviewed rollers to save you from having to dig through hundreds of options.

 Continue Reading |